Corporate Anti-Corruption Enforcement Trends in Russia

 In some cases, in the absence of argument on the part of the company in respect of its corporate compliance programme, the court may prefer to refrain from assessing this issue on its own initiative; however, strictly speaking, courts should conduct this analysis even where companies keep silent on this issue because guilt is one of the essential elements of an offence under Russian administrative law, which provides for no strict liability.

 It is therefore quite difficult to assert that the availability of an effective and well-documented compliance control system can help companies to defend their innocence when indicted under article 19.28 or reduce liability.
 In the absence of uniform court practice on the matter, the chances of success would depend on the opinion of a particular judge considering the dispute and on credibility of the company’s defence; however, it is increasingly clear that the role and efficiency of the defence will grow with each passing year in proportion to the ongoing trends in that sphere.

 The majority of bribes in article 19.28 cases are less than 1 million roubles.
 This limits the fines that could be imposed to a range of 1 million roubles to 20 million roubles.

 Courts often reduce the size of the penalty to below the lower limit envisaged by article 19.28.
 In most cases, this is because of the dire financial condition of the company charged, as well as, sometimes, in observance of the principle of proportionate punishment.
-We did not find any cases in 2019 in which the court agreed to reduce the fine to below the lower limit owing to anti-corruption measures taken by a company.
+We did not find any cases in the period under review in which the court agreed to reduce the fine to below the lower limit owing to anti-corruption measures taken by a company.

 We anticipate that in the foreseeable future, more and more companies (and more and more larger companies) will be targeted by Russian law enforcement agencies, for their own illegal acts or for the illegal acts of their counterparties made in their interests.